 The UK is on the cusp of a digital revolution in higher education.
 This September, several of our top universities will seize the opportunity to reach more students by offering entirely online postgraduate degrees..

 High-quality online learning has become hugely attractive to mid-career professionals looking to gain new qualifications while continuing to work, provide childcare and maintain their other responsibilities.
 Ironically, many of those in careers being displaced by technology are using it to retrain and reskill for new industries.
 Meanwhile, those in good careers find that Masters degrees are increasingly a prerequisite for progression into executive roles.
 For these students, the opportunity to work, earn and learn is not only a convenient route for study – it is the only one.
+Masters degrees are also popular with newly graduates students, that choose to study full time, too.
+For example, those looking to study a business administration mba can look into options so they know where the best place to study is.
+Many people work better studying full time, others enjoy the work to learning balance that an online course gives.

 The fees for an online degree – typically around 18,000 for a two-year programme (but avoiding accommodation costs) – are broadly equal to those for a conventional course.
 The academic content, faculty engagement and rigorous assessment are on a par with on-campus courses.